 - Voted - The proposal has been voted on and the channel policy is satisfied, so the proposal can be completed.

-- Canceled - The proposal was canceled.
+- Canceled - The proposal was canceled by the organization that created it.

 Note: A new proposal cannot be initiated until the existing proposal is complete or has been deleted.
 A channel snapshot is always taken when a proposal is created.